 How is eyelid surgery (blepharoplasty) performed?

-involves the placement of incisions in the natural crease of the upper lid, making them well hidden when the eyes are open.
-The excess skin and protruding fat are removed and the incision is closed.
-An entire upper eyelid surgery can be completed in approximately 45 minutes to one hour.
-Cleveland Clinic Cosmetic & Plastic Surgery Center surgeons may combine upper eyelid surgery with an eyebrow lift to achieve optimal rejuvenation results if the eyebrows are too low.
+An upper eyelid surgery involves the placement of incisions in the natural crease of your upper lid, making them well hidden when your eyes are open.
+Your surgeon removes the excess skin and protruding fat and closes the incision.
+An entire upper eyelid surgery takes about 45 minutes to one hour.
+Cleveland Clinic Cosmetic & Plastic Surgery Center surgeons may combine upper eyelid surgery with an eyebrow lift to achieve optimal rejuvenation results if your eyebrows are too low.

-If the transconjunctival approach is used, there is no visible incision.
-If the lower eyelids are lax, as they are in many middle-aged individuals, your surgeon may recommend tightening the lower lids in addition to removing skin and/or fat (canthopexy or canthoplasty).
+If your surgeon uses the transconjunctival approach, there’s no visible incision.
+If your lower eyelids are lax (as they are in many people who are middle-aged), your surgeon may recommend tightening your lower lids in addition to removing skin and/or fat (canthopexy or canthoplasty).

-Eyelid surgery usually takes about two hours to complete if both upper and lower eyelids are completed at the same time.
-Typically, a local anesthesia is combined with conscious sedation (also known as “twilight sleep”).
+Eyelid surgery usually takes about two hours if your surgeon completes both upper and lower eyelids at the same time.
+Typically, you’ll receive local anesthesia combined with conscious sedation (also known as “twilight sleep”) or general anesthesia.

 Is eyelid surgery (blepharoplasty) safe?

-All surgical procedures carry some risk.
+All surgical procedures carry some risks.
 Although rare, possible complications from eyelid surgery include:

-- Abnormal discoloration of the skin of the eyelids
+- Abnormal discoloration of the skin of your eyelids.

-- An inability to fully close the eyes
+- An inability to fully close your eyes.

 - Possible loss of vision (extremely rare).